abhishekghoshh/database-helper/docs/mongodb/index.md

 }
 ```

+---

 ## Time to live index(TTL)

+**Intent**: TTL indexes automatically delete documents after a specified time period.
+Perfect for session data, logs, cache entries, or any data with a natural expiration.

 It is only applicable for `date or timestamp`.
 With this indexing after certain time the document will automatically be `deleted`.